Sunshine Coast Airport

 Sunshine Coast Airport (formerly Maroochydore Airport) is an Australian international airport located in Marcoola, 10 km north of Maroochydore, roughly centrally located along the coast of the Sunshine Coast Region.
 It is approximately 90 km north of centre of Brisbane, within the South East Queensland agglomeration.
-The airport is owned by Sunshine Coast Regional Council and is the principal and only jet-capable airport serving an urban area of nearly 400,000 residents.
+The airport is owned by Sunshine Coast Council and is the principal and only jet-capable airport serving the urban area of nearly 400,000 residents.

 The airport serves as a gateway to holiday destinations such as Noosa Heads, Maroochydore, Mooloolaba, and Caloundra.
 There are direct flights to Adelaide, Melbourne, Sydney, and multiple destinations throughout Queensland.
 Additionally, both Jetstar and Air New Zealand operate international services to Auckland 3 times weekly, with the latter serviced as a seasonal route.
 The airport also supports a variety of tourism, flight training and general aviation activities.

 Sunshine Coast Airport was the 10th-busiest airport in Australia and the fourth-busiest in Queensland during the 2023–24 financial year, handling 1,884,990 passengers.

 History

+Maroochydore was originally served by Maroochydore Aerodrome, which closed around 1937.
+On 19 July, 1946, Meridan Plains was advocated as the site for a new airport during a North Coast Council of Progress Associations meeting.
+A deputation representing the association presented the proposal to the Landsborough Council, which included representatives of the Mooloolaba Progress Association, Maroochydore Progress Association, and Palmwood Progress Association.
+A preliminary inspection was conducted at the site, which comprised over 1000 acres, determining that it would be feasible for aviation usage.
+The deputation also suggested the construction of a road from each side of the Mooloolah River, a bridge over the river, and a temporary landing strip at minimum cost.

+In 1954, a site for the new airport was proposed by the Near North Coast and Mary Valley Council Progress Associations.
+In 1958, the site was surveyed by Fred Murray, which at the time was sugar cane fields and dense tea-tree scrub all shrouded with mosquitos.
+In 1959, the Pacific Paradise Development Company facilitated the construction of a new 2,000 foot long runway, costing 3,000 pounds.
+On 14 August, 1959, Roy Kassulked landed his HAL HT-2 on the newly constructed runway, becoming the first pilot to land an aircraft at Maroochydore Airport.

+Operations

+On 12 August, 1961, Maroochydore Airport was officially opened by Minister of Civil Aviation, Senator Shane Paltridge.
+The first hangar was also built, and began housing the Sunland Aviation by 1965.
 A terminal building was constructed in 1979.
 The runway was extended to 1797 m in 1983 to allow the operation of Fokker F28 Fellowship and BAe 146 regional jets.
 The runway was upgraded again in 1993 to allow the operation of larger Boeing 737 and Airbus A320 jets.
 A new terminal building was completed in 1997 and the airport was renamed Maroochydore-Sunshine Coast Airport.